isomerpages/ogp-nyjc/_ny-parents/Partner with us/Role of Parents in ECG.md

 <h2>What can parents do?</h2>
 <p>Parents can help their children realise their dreams by:<br><br>

-<b>Showing concern and support</b><div><p>It is important for your children to know how much you care about their future and your willingness to support them.
+<p><b>Showing concern and support</b></p><div><p>It is important for your children to know how much you care about their future and your willingness to support them.
 It is necessary not to dictate or direct his/her education plan and tentative career preferences.</p></div>
 <div></div>
 &nbsp;
 <div>